Sententiaregum/Sententiaregum/.github/CONTRIBUTING.md

 1) Code style
 -------------

-Your patch __must__ follow the [symfony coding standards](http://symfony.com/doc/current/contributing/code/standards.html)
+All the PHP code in Your patch __must__ follow the [symfony coding standards](http://symfony.com/doc/current/contributing/code/standards.html)

-For the javascript frontend we use the tools scss-lint and eslint that will be installed automatically on the VM.
-If your code violates one of their convetions, the travis build will break and github blocks any attempt to merge your PR.

-__Note:__ before sending a PR that changes PHP code, please run the following command:

-    bin/php-cs-fixer fix

-So you don't need to worry about code style.
-If you don't do and there are still code style issues, then the PR cannot be merged since StyleCI will fail.
-The JavaScript CS will be validated using eslint.

-To view javascript errors (cannot be fixed automatically atm), run the following command:

-    npm run lint
+The frontend will be checked by the linter of the `less` package and `eslint`.

+If some code violates the CS, the build will break.
+The backend will be validated using `styleci` and the frontend with the `npm run lint` command during the continuous integration.

 2) Branch name, user stories and commit message
 -----------------------------------------------